MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-plan.md

 ---
-title: Create a plan in Azure Stack Hub | Microsoft Docs
+title: Create a plan in Azure Stack Hub
 description: Learn how to create a plan in Azure Stack Hub that lets subscribers provision virtual machines.
 author: bryanla